A Complete SOC Response Guide: Black Basta Ransomware

 Detect Cobalt Strike Indicators

-By applying the detection logic, containment step, SIEM-based workflows, and response playbooks outlined in this guide, defenders can:
+By applying the detection strategies, response playbooks, and technical insights outlined in this guide, SOC analysts can:

-This black Basta Ransomware guide equips SOC analysts with the technical and operational depth required to stand against modern ransomware threats and stay ahead of one of today’s most capable adversaries.
+This Black Basta Ransomware guide equips SOC teams with the technical depth, operational clarity, and strategic awareness needed to defend against one of today’s most capable ransomware adversaries.